BfE-Technology/BfE-Technology.github.io/index.md

 # Recent Highlights

+## Project Updates

 🚀 Our first <a href="https://www.bridgesforenterprise.com" target="_blank">self-hosted website</a> has now launched!

+## Team Updates

-🎉 We just onboarded our new Global Analytics and Algorithm Manager and Global Product Manager 🌍
+🎉 We are excited to onboard our new Global Analytics and Algorithm Manager and Global Product Manager 🌍

 🎉 We just launched a new Technology team at New York Chapter 🗽

-⭐ New positions available for Global Managers in
+## New Openings

+⭐ Looking to expand your technology exposure while building technical leadership skills?
+Apply to one of our Global Manager roles today!
 - <a href="https://opps.bridgesforenterprise.com/global/technology/DevOps-Project/" target="_blank">DevOps</a>
 - <a href="https://opps.bridgesforenterprise.com/global/technology/Global-Technology-Outreach-Manager/" target="_blank">Technology Outreach</a>
 - <a href="https://opps.bridgesforenterprise.com/global/technology/outreach/Global-UI-UX-Manager/" target="_blank">UI/UX</a>
 - <a href="https://opps.bridgesforenterprise.com/global/technology/Global-Cyber-Security-Manager/" target="_blank">Cyber Security</a>

-⭐ New projects available in <a href="https://opps.bridgesforenterprise.com/global/technology/DevOps-Project/" target="_blank">DevOps and Cloud Engineering</a>, <a href="https://opps.bridgesforenterprise.com/global/cambridge/singapore/new%20york/rotterdam/vancouver/technology/InvestorSelector-NLP-Project/" target="_blank">Natural Language Processing</a> and <a href="https://opps.bridgesforenterprise.com/global/technology/RocketChat-Project/" target="_blank">App Development for our first internal chat platform</a>!
+⭐ Contribute to our cause via the wide range of projects available in
+- <a href="https://opps.bridgesforenterprise.com/global/technology/DevOps-Project/" target="_blank">DevOps and Cloud Engineering</a>
+- <a href="https://opps.bridgesforenterprise.com/global/cambridge/singapore/new%20york/rotterdam/vancouver/technology/InvestorSelector-NLP-Project/" target="_blank">Natural Language Processing</a>
+- <a href="https://opps.bridgesforenterprise.com/global/technology/RocketChat-Project/" target="_blank">App Development for our first internal chat platform</a>

-🔥 Recruiting for summer interns in <a href="https://opps.bridgesforenterprise.com/global/cambridge/singapore/new%20york/rotterdam/vancouver/technology/InvestorSelector-AppDev-Project/" target="_blank">app development for a smart database</a> for our finance advisory services.
+🔥 Join us for a fruitful summer internship in <a href="https://opps.bridgesforenterprise.com/global/cambridge/singapore/new%20york/rotterdam/vancouver/technology/InvestorSelector-AppDev-Project/" target="_blank">app development for a smart database</a> for our finance advisory services.
 We will start reviewing applications from **1 May** onwards

 🎆 Are you a huge proponent of the open-source culture just like we do?
 Join to lead OpenBfE, our first <a href="https://opps.bridgesforenterprise.com/global/technology/Open-BfE/" target="_blank">open-source initiative</a>